Snedashkovsky/cybergift/README.md

 ## Audience Rules

 The initial conditions for the allocation of classes were selected based on the analysis of web3 user activity and the need to cover the most web3 power-users.
-All distribution rules between grades are calculated in the respective jupyter notebooks.
+All distribution rules between levels are calculated in the respective jupyter notebooks.

 These audiences were highlighted because their participation is necessary to form a full-fledged ecosystem of the project.